-- For BAM credit owners, in your biodiversity credit report or credit ownership report. - For BBAM credit owners, in your equivalence statement. - For Landholders looking to establish a BSA, the credit classes expected to be created at your proposed site will be identified in the Business case or draft or finalised BSSAR.
+- For BAM credit owners, in your biodiversity credit report or credit ownership report. - For BBAM credit owners, in your equivalence statement. - For Landholders looking to establish a BSA (or vary an existing BSA), the credit classes expected to be created at your proposed site will be identified in the Business case or draft or finalised BSSAR.